-This timeless pattern is also known as brioche rib, textured rib, English rib, or fisherman rib (though some tutorials would teach fisherman rib differently – but you end up with the same result!).
+This timeless pattern is also known as brioche rib, textured rib, English rib, or fisherman’s rib (though some tutorials would teach fisherman rib differently – but you end up with the same result!).
 It makes it an ideal pattern for scarves or infinity scarves as it is stretchy and looks the same on both sides, so it is reversible.

 As an added benefit, it is much easier on your wrists in the long run and won’t strain your joints.
 When you learn basic stitch techniques, they will stay in your memory, so it is easy to pick up where you left off several days, years (or decades) later.

-Start with casting on even number of stitches very loosely (14-16 for a bulky scarf, depending on your yarn type and size of needles).
+Start with casting on an even number of stitches very loosely (14-16 for a bulky infinity scarf, depending on your yarn type and size of needles).
 After you knit 10-20 rows of your pattern, you can always decide if this is the right width and reduce or increase the number of stitches to cast on.
-The wider is your scarf, the more yarn your project will require for the same length.
+The wider is your scarf, the more yarn your project will need for the same length.
 For detailed instructions on how to cast on stitches, please refer to our tutorial and video addressing cast-on techniques.

 1st row (set row for the pattern for knitted infinity scarf):

 YOSl: Then put the yarn over your needle and simply slip the next stitch (with yarn over it) off purlwise without knitting it through.
 It is the easiest stitch in knitting!